How to Create NAS Mirror Backup to Sync Files to Another NAS

-To create NAS mirror backup, the first thing you should prepare is a powerful tool that can sync data between NAS and even other storage devices.
+To create NAS mirror backup, the first thing you should prepare is an effective tool that can sync data between NAS and even other storage devices.

 If you are using Synology NAS and want to mirror it to another Synology, you could consider downloading specialized tools from Synology Download Center to do a Synology mirror backup, Synology Drive Server is an example.
 Similarly, you can use Hybrid Backup Sync to backup QNAP to QNAP.

 Now let me show you the detailed steps to sync files between two NAS.

 It allows you to synchronize files and folders to other locations including local disk, external hard drive, another computer on the network, NAS, removable USB flash drive and so on; it can be used combing with other practical features, such as schedule backup.

-1. Download AOMEI Backupper, install and launch it.
-Click Sync on the left sidebar and then select Basic Sync.
+1. Click Sync on the left sidebar and then select Basic Sync.
 You can enjoy more advanced sync modes if you upgrade to Professional edition:

 2. Input a Task Name for your NAS mirror backup to make a distinction between it and other backups.
 Click Add Folder, then select Share/NAS in the popping out window.

 3. Click Add Share or NAS Devices.
 Input IP address, username and password of the NAS you want to mirror.